amatelin/HG-Workshops/Workshop 1/Instructions.md

 <img width="33%" height="50%" align="right" src="https://github.com/amatelin/HG-Workshops/blob/master/Workshop%201/src/img/041_solder_components.JPG"/>
 <img width="33%" height="50%" align="right" src="https://github.com/amatelin/HG-Workshops/blob/master/Workshop%201/src/img/042_solder_components.JPG"/>

+###Upload code
 Finally you just need to plug in the Arduino and the servo.
-Connect the Arduino to a computer and upload the code found in the folder *arduino_code*.
+Connect the Arduino to a computer with the USB cable and upload the code found in the folder *arduino_code*.
+Here is what happens inside that file :
+* We first define every relevant variables : the pin of the LEDs, servo, pushbutton and buzzer.
+We define some parameters like the relevant angles for our 'stirrer'.
+* Setup() is the first function called when the Arduin boots up.
+We put the pins on the desired mode, turn on the power led to indicate that systems are up and running and we put the servo at the right position.
+* Loop() will be called undefinitly as long as the board doesn't reboot.
+It continously listens for the value coming from the potentiometer and transforms that value into milliseconds.
+The state of the pushbutton is also monitored.
+If it is pressed, the startStirring() function is invoked and the stirring process starts.
+The duration is taken from the last value taken from the potentiometer.

 <img width="50%" height="50%" align="right" src="https://github.com/amatelin/HG-Workshops/blob/master/Workshop%201/src/img/052_upload_code.JPG"/>
 <img width="50%" height="50%" align="right" src="https://github.com/amatelin/HG-Workshops/blob/master/Workshop%201/src/img/06_final_project.JPG"/>